HOW TO ESTIMATE THE COST OF A HOUSE (page 1)

 NUMBER OF WOODS FOR FACIAL BOARDS

-COST OF ONE BUNDLE OF PVC CEILINGS AND QUANTITY PER ROOM
+COST OF ONE BUNDLE OF PVC AND QUANTITY PER ROOM

 COST OF PLASTERING SAND AND PLASTERING